Demi-urge/menace_sandbox/docs/db_router.md

 Buffered writes destined for the shared database are described in [write_buffer.md](write_buffer.md).

+The maintenance script `sync_shared_db.py` performs low-level database synchronisation and therefore calls `sqlite3.connect` directly.
+It is explicitly allowlisted by the repository's `forbid-sqlite3-connect` pre-commit hook.

 ## Instantiation

 Initialise a router via `init_db_router(menace_id)` or directly by creating a